matter-labs/era-contracts/system-contracts/README.md

 This repository is used as a submodule of the [zksync-era](https://github.com/matter-labs/zksync-era).

-Compile the solidity and yul contracts: `yarn build`
+Compile the solidity and yul contracts: `yarn sc build`

-Check the system contracts hashes: `yarn calculate-hashes:check`
+Check the system contracts hashes: `yarn sc calculate-hashes:check`

-Update the system contracts hashes: `yarn calculate-hashes:fix`
+Update the system contracts hashes: `yarn sc calculate-hashes:fix`

 ## Update Process